johnmartinsson/crawl-ml-proceedings/README.md

 # How to use

-    python3 crawl.py --venue=iclr --search_term='active learning'
+    python3 crawl.py --venue=iclr --query_term='"active learning" AND "sound"'

-This will crawl 'iclr' for papers with 'active learning' in the title and insert them into papers.db.
+This will crawl 'iclr' for papers with "active learning" and "sound" in the title and insert them into papers.db.
+The query functionality is very limited, but just keep to lower case characters and use the same format as above and it should be fine.

 supported venues:
 - iclr, back to 2018,